-Some program participants will receive a follow-up sampling kit for taps with prior results for lead at or above 10 ppb.
-Others will receive a visit from state or local health department officials for follow-up sampling.
+Some grant program participants will receive a follow-up sampling kit for taps with prior results for lead at or above their State Action Level.

 These taps should be taped over with "Do Not Use" signage until follow-up and mitigation occurs.